fazasfz/fazasfz/README.md

 🎓 **Computer Science Sophomore** | 💡 **Hackathon Enthusiast** | 🛠️ **Tech Explorer**

-**Welcome to my digital corner!
-I’m a curious mind who loves blending code with creativity, whether it’s building full-stack applications, experimenting with AI, or just solving problems for fun.**
+ Welcome to my digital corner!
+I enjoy turning ideas into interactive experiences.
+Sometimes with code, sometimes with curiosity.
+From full-stack builds to AI tinkering, I’m here to learn, create, and share what sparks joy.

 ---

 ## 🚀 About Me